• HOME

 Is it dangerous to travel to India as a woman?

 I have been to several different parts of India and experienced a lot of cultural differences in the country.
 I love India, and will always go back.
+Is it the best destination for your first solo trip?
+Maybe not.
+But even that depends on where in the country you travel to and your expectations.

 For me, it’s the land of diversity.
 Good vs. bad, poor vs. rich, dirty vs. clean.
 I don’t feel it’s dangerous to travel as a woman in India, but you have to take some precautions, as always when traveling.